SAP-archive/teched2020-DEV165/exercises/Prerequisites/Prerequisites_for_DEV165.md

 You have to disable two-factor authentication since this is required for **Cloud Integration** to deliver emails to your account.
 Follow the steps mentioned here: [Disable Two-Factor Authentication](https://support.google.com/accounts/answer/1064203?co=GENIE.Platform%3DDesktop&hl=en).

 #### Enable Access for Less Secure Apps
 You have to enable your GMail account to connect to less secure apps.
-You can follow the [steps mentioned here](https://myaccount.google.com/lesssecureapps) to do that.
+Please follow the [steps mentioned here](https://myaccount.google.com/lesssecureapps) to configure this option.
 This is Google terminology for allowing applicaton-based access to your GMail account.
 If you are not comfortable doing this to your personal account, you can create a new one for this hands-on exercise.